Compact of Free Association: Economic provisions

-Most citizens of the associated states may live and work in the United States, and most US citizens and their spouses may live and work in the associated states.
-In 1996, the US Personal Responsibility and Work Opportunity Act removed Medicaid benefits for resident foreigners from the states, even after the five-year waiting period that most other resident aliens have.
+Most citizens of the associated states may live and work in the United States, and most U.S. citizens and their spouses may live and work in the associated states.
+In 1996, the U.S. Personal Responsibility and Work Opportunity Act removed Medicaid benefits for resident foreigners from the states, even after the five-year waiting period that most other resident aliens have.
 However, in December 2020, Congress restored Medicaid for Compact of Free Association communities.

 Military provisions

-The COFA allows the United States to operate armed forces in Compact areas and to demand land for operating bases, subject to negotiation, and excludes the militaries of other countries without US permission.
-The US in turn becomes responsible for protecting its affiliate countries and responsible for administering all international defense treaties and affairs, though it may not declare war on their behalf.
+The COFA allows the United States to operate armed forces in Compact areas, and to demand land for operating bases, subject to negotiation, and excludes the militaries of other countries without U.S. permission.
+The U.S. in turn becomes responsible for protecting its affiliate countries, and responsible for administering all international defense treaties and affairs, though it may not declare war on their behalf.
 It is not allowed to use nuclear, chemical, or biological weapons in Palauan territory.
-In the territories of the Marshall Islands and the Federated States of Micronesia it is not allowed to store such weapons except in times of national emergency, state of war, or when necessary to defend against an actual or impending attack on the US, the Marshall Islands, or the Federated States of Micronesia.
+In the territories of the Marshall Islands and the Federated States of Micronesia, it is not allowed to store such weapons, except in times of national emergency, state of war, or when necessary to defend against an actual or impending attack on the U.S., the Marshall Islands, or the Federated States of Micronesia.

 Citizens of the associated states may serve in America's armed forces, and there is a high level of military enlistment by Compact citizens.
-For example, in 2008, the Federated States of Micronesia had a higher per-capita enlistment rate than any US state, and had more than five times the national per-capita average of casualties in Iraq and Afghanistan: 9 soldiers out of a population of 107,000.
+For example, in 2008, the Federated States of Micronesia had a higher per-capita enlistment rate than any U.S. state, and had more than five times the national per-capita average of casualties in Iraq and Afghanistan: nine soldiers out of a population of 107,000.